A statistical physics and dynamical systems perspective on geophysical extreme events: Opportunities and open Challenges for the study of geophysical rare events

 Modelling convection presents several challenges.
 Perhaps the most pressing is the scale mismatch between the small scales at which convection occurs and the larger scales that can be directly resolved by numerical climate models.
 To address this challenge, parameterization schemes are used to represent the effects of convection on larger scales.
 However, these schemes are a major source of uncertainty in climate simulations.
 Convection also involves interactions between the atmosphere, the surface, and other physical processes such as radiation and moisture transport.
 Additionally, the behaviour of clouds and their evolution is affected by factors such as aerosols and atmospheric dynamics, which further complicates the modelling process.
 Accurately capturing all of these processes precludes a clear separation of scales as often performed in the study of stochastic dynamical systems.
 In fact, while ad-hoc studies employing scale decomposition approaches are possible \cite{duchon2000inertial, faranda2018computation, alberti2021small}, they cannot account for the full range of processes leading to convective precipitation.\\

-A possible fashion to address this challenge, and reduce the uncertainties associated with parametrisation schemes, is to develop numerical climate models with km-scale resolution.
+A possible fashion to address this challenge, and reduce the uncertainties associated with parametrisation schemes, is to develop numerical climate models with km-scale resolution, akin to the latest generation of numerical weather prediction models.
 These allow to directly resolve the small scales of convection.
 Both single-model and multi-model ensembles of such models are important for improving robustness of results, rather than relying on individual model simulations.
-Single-model ensembles involve running multiple simulations with slightly different initial or boundary conditions, or with slightly different model parameter settings, while multi-model ensembles refer to the use of different models, typically using identical initial or boundary conditions.
+Single-model ensembles involve running multiple simulations with slightly different initial or boundary conditions, or with slightly different model parameter settings, while multi-model ensembles refer to running different models in comparable set-ups.
 These approaches allow us to account for the uncertainty inherent in the climate system's chaotic evolution and reduce the uncertainty associated with model structure and parameters.
 Over the past years, several coordinated efforts have emerged to develop such ensembles (e.g. \cite{ban2014evaluation,coppola2020first,fosser2020convection,pichelli2021first}).\\